Dollar Trades Slightly Lower Ahead of FOMC Meeting Results

 Swaps are pricing in a 1% chance of a -25 bp rate cut by the ECB at the October 30 policy meeting.

-USD/JPY (^USDJPY) is down -0.52%.
-The yen is seeing support from increased confidence about Japan's political and trade position after President Trump praised new Japanese Prime Minister Sanae Takaichi after a meeting in Tokyo, indicating US support for Japan's new leader and reducing concern about US tariff pressure on Japan.
+USD/JPY (^USDJPY) fell -0.60% on Tuesday.
+The yen found support from increased confidence about Japan's political and trade position after President Trump praised new Japanese Prime Minister Sanae Takaichi after a meeting in Tokyo, indicating US support for Japan's new leader and reducing concern about US tariff pressure on Japan.
 The yen also saw support after Japan's minister for growth strategy, Minoru Kiuchi, said Japanese authorities will monitor the impact of yen weakness on the economy, suggesting that action might be forthcoming to support the yen.

+The market consensus is that the Bank of Japan, at its policy meeting this week on Wednesday/Thursday, will keep its policy rate unchanged at 0.50%.
+The odds of a rate hike are only at 14%, according to Japanese swap rates.

-Dec gold prices today fell to a 3-week low, as long liquidation pressures persist following the sharp rally seen over the past two months.
-Precious metals prices this week have been undercut by reduced safe-haven demand due to the US-China preliminary trade agreement announced over the weekend.
+Dec gold prices on Tuesday fell to a 3-week low, as long liquidation pressures persisted following the sharp rally seen over the past two months.
+Precious metals prices this week have also been undercut by reduced safe-haven demand due to the US-China preliminary trade agreement announced over the weekend.

 Precious metals have underlying safe-haven support due to the ongoing US government shutdown, uncertainty over US tariffs, geopolitical risks, central bank buying, and political pressure on the Fed's independence.
 In addition, recent weaker-than-expected US economic news has bolstered the outlook for the Fed to keep cutting interest rates, a bullish factor for precious metals.

 Precious metals prices are under pressure from ETF outflows amid heavy long liquidation.
-Gold holdings in ETFs fell by a total of -0.8% as of last Friday from last Tuesday's 3-year high.
-Silver holdings in ETFs fell by a total of -1.3% as of last Friday from last Tuesday's 3.25-year high.
+Holdings in gold ETFs have fallen from last Tuesday's 3-year high, and silver ETF holdings have dropped from last Tuesday's 3.25-year high.

 On the date of publication, Rich Asplund did not have (either directly or indirectly) positions in any of the securities mentioned in this article.
 All information and data in this article is solely for informational purposes.
 For more information please view the Barchart Disclosure Policy here.